pedrojmendoza/D2T1/README.md

 This is a simple demo ilustrating how to connect a REST API with a device via AWS IoT Core.

 The API accepts a command that will be "forwarded" to a device using MQTT PUBLISH and the device will process the cmd and send the response back to IoT Core on a different topic.
+It will also return back to client a UUID to identify the request and track the results of its processing.

-Finally, IoT Core will process the response from the device using a rule associated to the response (uplink) topic and store the message on an S3 bucket.
+Finally, IoT Core will process the response from the device using a rule associated to the response (uplink) topic and store the message on an S3 bucket (using as object name the original UUID).

 ## Architecture